All Hands-On Fun

 The Woodland Period’s Indigenous peoples establish prehistoric toolmaking and trade across the mid-Atlantic region.
 In the Adams County area, transient hunter-gatherers include Nanticoke, Susquehannock, Shawnee and Delaware

-1681 William Penn receives a charter from King Charles II of England for 45,000 square miles ...
+1681 William Penn receives a charter from King Charles II of England for 45,000 square ...
 Read This Story

 Greetings from Gettysburg